mozilla/klaatu/README.md

 - `--private-browsing-enabled`: If your experiment runs within private browsing windows please include this option.
 - `--run-update-test`: Includes the update test in the test run using Firefox Nightly.
 - `--experiment-branch`: Experiment branch you want to test.
+- `--experiment-slug`: The experiments slug from experimenter to load the experiment into the test.
+- `--experiment-server`: The server where the experiment is located, either `stage` or `prod`.
+- `--experiment-json`: The experiments JSON path on your local system.